flow-io/flow.io/README.md

 var flow = require( 'flow.io' );
 ```

-The flow module is comprised of several smaller modules.
+The flow library is comprised of several smaller modules.
 If you want to roll your own flow, follow the links and import the individual modules.

-The flow module includes the following stream factories...
+The flow library includes the following stream factories...

 ### Files